mykelalvis/FT/Traveller/WORKING/Mongoose/Adventure Class Ships.md

 conform to the type A2 specification, the Volitant class of ships is visually distinct.
-Capable of far better atmospheric performance than other trader ships, the Volitant is sold as the definitive answer to storm- swept planetary starports, although if the suggestion
+Capable of far better atmospheric performance than other trader ships, the Volitant is sold as the definitive answer to storm-swept planetary starports, although if the suggestion

 #### FAR TRADER CLASS: VOLITANT